-Renew domains with Cloudflare Registrar · Cloudflare Registrar docs
+Renew domains with Cloudflare Registrar

 - Log in to the Cloudflare dashboard and select the account and domain you want to renew.

-- In the Registration > Domain Registration card, select Add years.
+- In Registration > Domain Registration, click Add years.

-- In Renew for, choose a number of years to renew your domain (up to 10 years).
+- In the Renew for drop-down menu, choose a number of years to renew your domain (up to 10 years).

 - Select Renew > Purchase.

-Once Cloudflare validates your payment, your domain moves to a status of Renewal Pending.
-The status changes back to Active after the renewal is finished.
+Once Cloudflare validates your payment, the status of your domain changes to Renewal Pending.
+After the renewal is finished, the status changes back to Active.

 Renewal notifications

-Once a domain is registered, Registrar sends the following expiration notices to the email address associated with the domain:
+Once a domain is registered, Registrar sends the following expiration notices to the Super Admin of the domain:

 - A monthly email listing all domains set to renew automatically within the next 45 days.